 When I help people change their speaking voices so that they are still supporting the ends of their phrases with lift, their singing voices are spared as well.

 Here's a wakeup:

 Every time I hear chronic vocal fry in someone's speaking voice, I always find that they are getting vocally fried (pun intended) after speaking a lot.
 EVERY TIME!
 They usually think their vocal fatigue is normal... and are shocked to find that even after talking for hours their voices can remain strain-free!

 Three vocal training techniques I find very effective in breaking this habit are...

 - to make people aware of how much they are speaking with vocal fry.
 You must become aware of a habit before you can change it.
 Try recording your speaking voice and listen for the tell-tale gravel sound (fry) when your phrases drop off.
 Do you do it?
 How often?

 - to get people speaking with active eyes and body language.
 This helps create balanced breath and open throat.

 - to use tongue tanglers as vocal exercises, with the rule that you must not hit the gravel at the end or you have to do it again.
 My students repeat phrases such as "red leather yellow

 , "good blood bad blood", "you know you need unique New York".

 If you drop your voice into this sound from time to time, it shouldn't create issues.
 Almost all of us do.
 But don't underestimate the problems a chronic habit of talking with vocal fry can cause.
 Fatigue the voice long enough with the vocal cords rubbing each other the wrong way and it can indeed lead to loss of high range and even serious vocal damage.
 I've seen it happen.
-And if you speak or sing for a living?
-You have GOT to get vocal fry out of your voice!

 Here's the bottom line: